MLOps-essi-upc/MLOps_WhereIsWally/Model_card.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->
 The model may not be able to locate the hidden characters.
 Like in all AI models, false positives and false negatives could occur with a lower probability.

+While the model is specialized for "Where's Wally?" puzzles, there's no guarantee it will perform well on similar object detection tasks without significant retraining or adaptation.

+The model's performance might decrease with low-resolution images or scans of puzzles.
+It's also susceptible to issues like glare, shadows, or other imperfections in the images.

+If the model were adapted for broader object or person detection, it might exhibit biases related to cultural representation, gender, age, etc., depending on the training data.

 ## Recommendations